The 8 Best Things to Do in Bar Harbor: Gateway to Acadia

 I’m not normally the one to advocate souvenir shopping, but Bar Harbor is just a fun place to walk around main street area and browse the window displays at the various gift shops.
-I was delighted with how many Maine and/or lobsters puns I saw on t-shirts, hats, bumper stickers, you name it.
+I was delighted with how many Maine and/or lobster puns I saw on t-shirts, hats, bumper stickers, you name it.

 I didn’t go for any of the sweatshirts or keychains, but I did get my first charm for my charm bracelet in a few years!
 Yes, it’s lobster shaped.

 How to Spend 3 Days in Bar Harbor & Acadia National Park

 How do you put all those diverse experiences of things to do in Bar Harbor into one fun itinerary?
 Easy!
 Here’s a quick look at what I suggest for three days in Bar Harbor: